Image via Flickr CC

 Lately we’ve kept some boneless, skinless chicken breasts (a cut we wouldn’t normally buy) in the freezer, which, combined with my Redmond seasoning salt provides a perfect last-minute meal when fried up quickly in my cast-iron, and paired with some frozen veg.
 It’s not the most frugal meal ever, but it’s healthier and cheaper than take-out!

-So, to recap: I love Redmond salt, and have for 5+ years.
+So, to recap: I love Redmond salt, and have for years.
 I love that I can write about stuff I love and get paid for it.
-You peeps are smart – you know this is sponsored… but let me remind you once again: I only talk about products that I FO’ REAL love.
+You peeps are smart – you know this is sponsored… but let me remind you once again: I only talk about products that I adore for real.
 Can’t buy my love, people.
 Unless you have a million-trillion dollars.
-Then have your people call my people, and take me to lunch, for starters.
-Tex-mex, obvs.
+Then have your people call my people, and take me to lunch.
+Tex-mex, obviously.

-Disclosure: Redmond sponsored this post and giveaway because they are awesome, I am awesome, and so are you.
-And that’s how we roll around here.
-Giveaway ends in a week and is only open to the USA.
-PS.
-Spread some happy today, okay?
+Disclosure: Redmond sponsored this post because they are awesome, I am awesome, and so are you.
+And that’s just how we roll around here.